Gdoc/Admin

 In epidemiology, individuals who meet the case definition of a disease are often categorized on three different levels.

-Cases of COVID-19 – as with other diseases – are broadly defined under a three-level system: suspected, probable and confirmed cases.
+As with other diseases, cases of COVID-19 are broadly defined under a three-level system: suspected, probable, and confirmed cases.

 How are cases reported?